Deep Learning for Multivariate Time Series Imputation: A Survey: Introduction

-In this paper, we endeavor to bridge the existing knowledge gap by providing a comprehensive summary of the latest developments in deep learning methods for multivariate time series imputation (MTSI).
-First, we present a succinct introduction to the topic, followed by the proposal of a novel taxonomy, categorizing approaches based on two perspectives: \textit{imputation uncertainty} and \textit{neural network architecture}.
-Imputation uncertainty reflects confidence in imputed values for missing data, and capturing this involves stochastically generating samples and conducting imputations based on these varied samples~\cite{little2019statistical}.
+In this survey paper, we endeavor to bridge the existing knowledge gap by providing a comprehensive summary of the latest developments in deep learning methods for multivariate time series imputation (MTSI).
+The framework of this survey is illustrated in Figure~\ref{fig:framework}.
+In detail, we first present a succinct introduction to the topic, followed by the proposal of a novel taxonomy, categorizing approaches based on two perspectives: \textit{imputation uncertainty} and \textit{neural network architecture}.
+Imputation uncertainty quantifies the confidence in estimated values for missing data.
+To capture this, multiple stochastic samples are generated, and imputations are performed across these variations~\cite{little2019statistical}.
 Accordingly, we categorize imputation methods into predictive ones, offering fixed estimates, and generative ones, which provide a distribution of possible values to account for imputation uncertainty.
-For neural network architecture, we explore a range of deep learning models tailored for MTSI, including Recurrent Neural Network (RNN)-based ones, Graph Neural Network (GNN)-based ones, Convolutional Neural Network (CNN)-based ones, attention-based ones, Variational AutoEncoder (VAE)-based ones, Generative Adversarial Network (GAN)-based ones, and diffusion-based ones.
-To provide practical imputation guidelines in real scenarios, we conduct extensive empirical studies that examine multiple aspects of deep multivariate time series imputation models, including imputation performance and improvement on downstream tasks like classification.
-To the best of our knowledge, this is the first comprehensive and systematic review of deep learning algorithms in the realm of MSTI, aiming to stimulate further research in this field.
+For neural network architecture, we explore a range of deep learning models tailored for MTSI, including RNN-based ones, GNN-based ones, CNN-based ones, attention-based ones, VAE-based ones, GAN-based ones, diffusion-based ones, PFM-based ones, and LLM-based ones.

+To the best of our knowledge, this is the first comprehensive and systematic review of deep learning algorithms in the realm of MTSI, aiming to stimulate further research in this field.
 A corresponding resource that has been continuously updated can be found in our GitHub repository\footnote{\url{https://github.com/WenjieDu/Awesome\_Imputation}}.

-In summary, the contributions of this paper include: 1) A new taxonomy for deep multivariate time series imputation methods, considering imputation uncertainty and neural network architecture, with a comprehensive methodological review; 2) A thorough empirical evaluation of imputation algorithms via the PyPOTS toolkit we developed; 3) An exploration of future research opportunities for MTSI.
+In summary, the contributions of this survey include: \begin{enumerate} \item We introduce a novel taxonomy for deep multivariate time series imputation, and categorize them based on imputation uncertainty and neural network architecture. \item We provide a comprehensive overview of existing MTSI toolkits.
+In particular, we highlight the PyPOTS Ecosystem, which integrates diverse imputation algorithms, standardized pipelines, and benchmarking resources, facilitating accessible and reproducible MTSI research. \item We identify future directions, including missingness patterns, downstream task integration, and model scalability, offering insights to guide further advancements. \end{enumerate}